-This Students Prospectus has been developed in order to provide prospective students with important information which will allow

-M.S Aviation Pty Ltd trading as Australian School of Commerce Student Prospectus them to make an informed decision about their future study plans.
+This Students Prospectus has been developed in order to provide prospective students with important information which will allow them to make an informed decision about their future study plans.
 It contains information about the courses we offer, the location where these courses will be delivered, duration of the courses including holiday breaks, the modes of delivery, fees and costs, admission procedures at ASOC, training arrangements and other vital information.
 It also provides different processes and procedures which will help you understand more about your rights and responsibilities as a prospective or current student at ASOC.